 Our Green Spaces Team is responsible for the day-to-day management of more than twenty-five green and open spaces around the town.
 These vary greatly in size and nature, from traditional Victorian parks to small pocket parks, cemeteries and other community spaces.

 The Council has invested heavily in improving our sites in recent years.
-Public surveys have told us that the network of green spaces around the town are one of the most loved aspects of living in and visiting Stroud.
+Public surveys have told us that the network of green spaces around the town is one of the most loved aspects of living in and visiting Stroud.

 We have pursued a policy of acquiring important sites that add to the network of public open green space where there is a clear need, to protect them for future generations.
 In recent years we have bought The Long Ground, between Stratford Road and Cainscross Road from a developer, and the Trinity Pocket Park.